vincentiusmartin/Cooperative-gcPBM/README.md

 # Cooperative-gcPBM
 The pipeline for analyzing cooperative genomic context protein binding microarray (cooperative gcPBM) data.

-All input and processed files, including figures, are available in the 'data' folder
+All input and processed files, including figures, are available in the `data` folder

 The inputs required for the pipeline are in data/probe_files/raw and data/sitemodels